 - Know the name and title of the person you are to see.

 - Be well prepared to ask questions that will uncover the information you want.

 - Always ask for the name of another person to interview after this interview is over.
 Build your network.

-- Follow your interview with a thank you note (hard copy, not e-mail).
+- Follow up your interview with a thank you note preferably sent regular mail not e-mail.